styxit/HTPC-Manager/README.md

 - KODI/XBMC addons tab, where you can search/execute and a volume slider instead of a progressbar
 - Reduced size on static files
 - Set wanted category while adding movies in Couchpotato
-- Option on branch you want to use. (still need some work)
 - Docker support
 - Various fixes